Plain English Summary

 Who can participate?

-We aim to recruit 60 young people (aged between 12 and 18) with drug and/or alcohol problems from specialist services.
+Young people (aged between 12 and 18) with drug and/or alcohol problems

 What does the study involve?